cameronfabbri/Robotalk/README.md

 Initially, robots using smartTalk will be equipped with a limited number of primitive commands and functionality, however smartTalk has the ability to learn new commands, as well as expand its vocabulary for already known commands.
-Note that when given a new command for a new *function*, while it may be able to classify the command correctly, it may still be unable to execute such function.
-However, when given a new command for an existing function (e.g. another way to say such command), it is able to learn that command and map it to the given function.
+Note that when given a new command for a new *function*, while it may be able to learn and classify the command correctly, it may still be unable to execute such function.
+However, when given a new command for an existing function (e.g. another way to say a command), it is able to learn that command and map it to the given function.
 A small training set is included in config.py, which can be expanded upon through the process of using smartTalk.
 You can also edit this config to fit your purposes. smartTalk uses TextBlob to build a multiclass classifier based on the different commands you need.
+The accuracy of classifying commands can be found in tests/.

 This research originated from my undergraduate research at Clarkson University.
 My research was focused on Intuitive Information Exchange in Human-Robot Dialog.
 I was